clnhlzmn/utils/readme.md

 ## event

-A single header library that implements the publish/subscribe pattern.
+A library that implements the publish/subscribe pattern.

 ## list

-A single header library that implements a doubly linked intrusive list.
+A library that implements a doubly linked intrusive list.

 ## moving_average_filter